Remember: in the computer option descriptions, M = memory expansion

 BASIC on the PC-2 is a marvel.
 The first and eventually only example of Sharp's S-BASIC in a Tandy Pocket Computer rather than the PC-1's S'-BASIC, "Extended Pocket BASIC" (as Tandy dubbed it) added sound commands, direct dot addressing (GCURSOR/GPRINT/POINT), ON ERROR/GOTO/GOSUB, INKEY$, WAIT, TIME (for its built-in clock!), a full complement of string functions, and bitwise operators.
 Although the same pre-reserved 26 variables existed of course, things like A and A$ could co-exist, variable names could be two letters long, strings could now be a full eighty characters (using a new DIM syntax for things such as DIM B$(3)*12, defining a 4-element [0-3] array of 12-character strings), and arrays could be dimensioned up to two dimensions.
 Some of these features survived to be implemented in the upgraded S'-BASIC of other Sharp models (and in our purview, the PC-3).

 Despite its sizeable (and I do mean sizeable) power, the PC-2 had a rough time getting established in 1982.
 Part of this was clearly its staggering introductory price -- a whopping MSRP of $279.95 -- and because many of its best features needed extra hardware, such as its fabulous four-colour plotter printer and cassette interface, you could easily be out over $500 with the plotter's MSRP of $239.95.
-Being that Pocket Computers were still in relative infancy and many ignorant first-time buyers still thought of them as oversized calculators, the expense and size of what was apparently a bristling calculator doing a Barry Bonds BALCO impersonation initially made the sell very tough.
-Matters were not helped by Tandy rushing the unit to market before all pieces were in the puzzle, particularly in the documentation department (the manual has an insert saying that the "TRS-80 PC-2 Programming Guide" will not be available until summer 1982 at extra cost, and actually directing them to a PC-1 (!) title "Problem Solving on the TRS-80 Pocket Computer" in the meantime).
+Being that Pocket Computers were still in relative infancy and many ignorant first-time buyers still thought of them as oversized calculators, their expense and size initially made the sell very tough.
+Matters weren't helped by Tandy rushing the unit to market before all pieces were in the puzzle, particularly in the documentation department (the manual has an insert saying that the "TRS-80 PC-2 Programming Guide" will not be available until summer 1982 at extra cost, and actually directing them to a PC-1 (!) title "Problem Solving on the TRS-80 Pocket Computer" in the meantime).
 The promised programming guide did appear later that year, but confused buyers with the new name "Getting Started on the PC-2" and led many people to wonder where the "real book" actually was.

 At least on the price front, Tandy wised up and slashed the unit to a much more attractive $199.95 (the printer/plotter/cassette interface got a price drop also, but a much more modest $20 to $219.95).
 This new price tag, shown in the February 1983 ad at left, significantly increased sales and today PC-2's are very plentiful on the used market.
 Tandy also rebadged and sold some of the Sharp memory expanders, released a modified form of the PC-1500's RS-232 interface, and offered a large range of PC-2 specific software which turned out to be the last unique software titles Radio Shack would release for any of their Pocket Computers (although the PC-3 had a "software line" too, its titles were simply retreads of the earlier PC-1 software line).

-The printer/plotter deserves special mention for being the only plotter in the Tandy line.
-Unfortunately, it's another NiCad system, meaning you'll have it under your desk to keep the legs propped up in no time unless you're good with desoldering batteries now and then.
+The printer/plotter deserves special mention for being the only plotter in the Tandy line -- but it's yet another NiCad system, meaning you'll have it under your desk to keep the legs propped up in no time unless you're good at desoldering batteries now and then.
 However, when it did work, it generated fast and sharp 4-colour graphics using its tiny plotter pens on a virtual 4096x4096 grid (though due to limitations in head motion and paper size, the widest horizonal range is 0-216).
 A full collection of line drawing commands allowed generation of shapes, and characters could be printed in nine different sizes at up to 11 characters/s and 47 CPL.
-Unfortunately, the gears had an annoying habit of stripping and breaking even under light load.
+Unfortunately, the gears have an annoying habit of stripping and breaking even under light load.

 The PC-2's unprecedented hackability in its class spawned a generation of adoring fans, especially when Sharp technical documentation surfaced and circulated allowing bare-metal programming and true emulation.
 Nowhere is this better demonstrated than the outstanding PC1500.COM, where one can find a rich collection of technical documents, games, emulators and manuals.
 Some of the games are extremely impressive for the screen size, including Vanguard clones, a pseudo-3D maze crawl ("Tempter"), shootemups, and a captivating scrolling Pac-Man clone ("Gloupman").
 Unfortunately, the emulators are presently Windows-only.
 Nevertheless, it should be obvious if you've been reading even the tiniest bit up to this point that you really are dealing with a unit on par with its desktop contemporaries.
 If it's not so important that you walk around looking like you have a tumour coming out of your groin, and you want the most powerful, most flexible Tandy Pocket Computer out there, this is your machine.
 The PC-4 is more convenient with its segmented memory and much more portable, and the PC-3 itself has a significant size advantage with similar base memory and peripheral options, but neither of them match the PC-2 for software flexibility or performance.
 If you're seized with a lust for pocket power, there's just no substitute.